William-Pong-Code/stock-trading-calculator/README.md

 - Clean, modern interface with intuitive two-column layout
 - Real-time calculations as you type
+- **Dark Mode Support** - Toggle between light and dark themes for comfortable viewing in any environment
 - Professional color scheme with visual indicators:
   - Blue highlights for capital and favorable ratios
   - Green for potential profits